Non-Truthful Position Auctions Are More Robust to Misspecification: Incomplete Information

 This is indeed the case, as $\lim_{v\rightarrow 1}db^V(v)/dv=\infty$ when $\beta_2<1$, and $\lim_{v\rightarrow 1}db^V(v)/dv=1$ when $\beta_2=1$ by applying l'Hospital's rule twice.
 We conclude that the \aVCG mechanism possesses an efficient equilibrium if and only if $\beta_2 \le 1/2$ or $\alpha_2 \geq 2-1/\beta_2$.

 It is now not hard to see that the equilibrium condition for the \aGFP mechanism is easier to satisfy than that for the \aVCG mechanism.
-In fact, the \aVCG mechanism may fail to preserve the truthful VCG outcome even when $\alpha_2$ is very close to $\beta_2$.
+In fact, for the \aVCG mechanism, efficient equilibria may cease to exist even when $\alpha_2$ is very close to $\beta_2$.
 When $\beta_2=0.8$, for example, any value of $\alpha_2\ge 0.5$ would suffice for the \aGFP mechanism, while the \aVCG mechanism would require that $\alpha_2\ge 0.75$.
 An illustration is provided in \figref{fig:uniform}. \figref{fig:gfp-vs-vcg-incomplete} compares the derivatives of the respective bidding functions for~$\beta_2 = 0.8$ and varying values of~$\alpha_2$.